tariqajyusuf/fidesdocs/pages/fides/configuration/api_access_controls.md

 }
 ```

-Create a user to manage Privacy Requests:
+Create an `Approver` user to manage Privacy Requests:

 `POST /user`